-The Board meets the fourth Wednesday of each month at 5:30pm.
+The Board meets virtually on zoom at 5:00PM on the fourth Wednesday of each month.
 Meetings usually last about two hours.
 Time, date and locations of meetings are announced on the air for seven days before the meeting occurs.

 Meetings are open to the public except during executive sessions.
-To see the latest approved minutes from a board meeting, and to see information regarding closed meetings/sessions, please click on Meeting Minutes.
+To see the latest approved minutes from a board meeting, and to see information regarding closed meetings/sessions, please click HERE.

 Board of Directors

 Victoria Stoppiello has been involved directly or peripherally with Coast Community Radio since the very beginning.
 She cares deeply about independent media and is concerned that Coast Community Radio have a strong financial footing.

 Highlights of her involvement with community radio: Station Manager, KBOO, Portland, Oregon, winter 2013-2014, a period of dissension and financial crisis.
 Acting Station Manager, KBOO, 2004 while manager had her first child.
 Member and President, KBOO Board of Directors, 2000-2003.
 Station Manager, December 1980 – July 1983, KBOO-FM, Portland.
 Responsible to Board of Directors for fiscal, personnel, and program management.
 Provided leadership, oversight for finding, financing, and constructing new 5,000 square foot facility for offices and studios.
 Hired and supervised first manager for KMUN, which was initially licensed to KBOO.
 Interim Station Manager KMUN, 2003 day-to-day operations management with Lisa Smith while Lisa focused on grant administration; initiated Development and Finance Committees to advise staff and board on fund-raising and budgeting.